komalsrathi/rshiny_tutorial/README.md

 | File input       | Name, size, type and datapath                                  |
 | Action button    | Numeric value (incremental)                                    |

-## 3.2.
-Update outputs
+## 3.2 Outputs:

-Following are output-specific functions that take information from any number of inputs, perform computations (or call another function) and return either a table, plot, plotly or text object:
+Following are some output elements and corresponding output-specific functions that take information from various inputs, perform computations (or call another function) and return either a table, plot, plotly or text object to be sent to the output elements:

 | Output element (UI)       | Function (Server)    |
 |---------------------------|----------------------|